otherland/biblebasedliving/content/mission-and-ethnicity.md

 Title: 'Unlocking the Divine Connection: Mission and Ethnicity in Christian Faith'
 ---

-# Mission and Ethnicity in Christianity
+## Mission and Ethnicity in Christianity

-## Introduction
 As Christians, our mission is to spread the gospel and make disciples of all nations.
 This includes prioritizing the unreached people groups, engaging in home missions within ethnic British communities, and embracing cross-cultural ministry.
 In this article, we will explore the biblical approach to cross-cultural ministry, discuss [the Christian response](/countering-feminization) to mass migration, and consider ethnicity considerations in church planting.
 Let us delve into these topics from a staunchly conservative, biblical perspective.

 ## 1. How should Christians prioritize reaching unreached people groups?